 My offer was accepted on a property in Great Harwood on 17/5/2019, valuation was booked five days later, all came back fine.
 Property lawyer appointed, so all that was missing was my mortgage offer.
 Having made daily calls to Nationwide and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Nationwide conveyancing panel.
 Are Nationwide entitled to hold back the Mortgage pending the lawyer being on the approved list?

 A lender would not issue an offer until they have details of a lawyer on their panel.
 It can take a few weeks for Nationwide to deal with your lawyer's application to be on the Nationwide conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

-Over the last few months I have been searching for a leasehold apartment up to £195,000 and identified one round the corner in Great Harwood I like with a park and railway links in the vicinity, however it's only got 49 years on the lease.
-There is not much else in Great Harwood in this price bracket, so just wondered if I would be making a grave error buying a short lease?
+Over the last few months I have been searching for a leasehold apartment up to £305k and identified one near me in Great Harwood I like with open areas and railway links in the vicinity, the downside is that it only has 61 years on the lease.
+I can't really find anything else in Great Harwood suitable, so just wondered if I would be making a mistake buying a short lease?

-Should you need a home loan that many years will be an issue.
-Discount the offer by the expected lease extension will cost if it has not already been discounted.
-If the current owner has owned the premises for a minimum of twenty four months you could ask them to commence the lease extension formalities and pass it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should consult your conveyancing lawyer regarding this matter.
+Should you need a mortgage the remaining unexpired lease term will likely be an issue.
+Reduce the offer by the expected lease extension will cost if not already taken into account.
+If the current proprietor has owned the property for a minimum of twenty four months you can ask them to commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
+You should speak to your conveyancing lawyer regarding this.